Learn Here, Work Here, Graduate Here

 How to Find Employment On Campus

-- Students who wish to work on campus must complete an online Application for On Campus Student Employment.
+- Students who wish to work on campus or with one of our approved community partners must complete an online Application for Student Employment.

 - Students who are eligible for Federal Work Study (FWS) are responsible for accepting their Work Study award in the Self Service Student Banner account (MyPNW).

-- All On Campus Student Employment opportunities, including FWS, are posted on the campus job board, Handshake.
+- All Student Employment opportunities, including FWS, are posted on the campus job board, Handshake.

 Types of Employment On Campus